microsoft/vscode-java-debug/README.md

 ## Use

 - Launch VS Code
-- Open a Java project (Maven/Gradle/Eclipse)
+- Open a Java project (Maven/Gradle/Eclipse/Single Java file)
 - Open a Java file to activate the extensions
-- Add debug configurations and edit launch.json
-    - To launch: specify `mainClass`
-    - To attach: specify `hostName` and `port`
-- Press F5
+- Press `F5`

 Please also check the documentation of [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) if you have trouble setting up your project.